abgox/PSCompletions/README.md

 ### About completion update

--   When the module is imported after `PowerShell` is opened, `PSCompletions` will start a background job to check for the completion status of the remote repository.
+-   When the module is imported after opening `PowerShell`, `PSCompletions` will start a background job to check for the completion status of the remote repository.

 -   After getting the update, `PSCompletions` will show the latest status of the completions in the next time.